Norfolk web button

 Norfolk is justly famous for its wildlife.
 Our itinerary is designed to take in the most spectacular avian events and to give us a chance of seeing some of the county’s splendid mammal-life.

 From our base just north of Norwich, we’ll explore the great wetlands and sweeping vistas of the Norfolk Broads.
 We’ll visit a colony of Grey Seals and hope to witness both newborn seal pups and rough-and-ready courtship.
-We’ll also visit the Thurne catchment where we have a high chance of finding winter geese and charming Chinese Water Deer.
-We end the day at the spectacular roost of harriers at Norfolk Wildlife Trust Stubb Mill, where up to 100 Marsh Harriers may be accompanied by other raptors, Cranes and occasionally Bitterns.
-Our second day in Broadland will be spent in the Yare Valley, where we have a fair chance of seeing Otters at play, as well as wintering White-fronted and (fingers crossed) Taiga Bean Geese and the evening spectacle of thousands of corvids coming in to the roost which inspired Mark Cocker’s celebrated ‘Crow Country’.
+We’ll also visit the Thurne catchment where we have a high chance of finding wintering geese and charming Chinese Water Deer.
+We end the day at the spectacular roost of harriers at Stubb Mill, where up to 100 Marsh Harriers may be accompanied by other raptors, Cranes and occasionally Bitterns.
+Our second day in Broadland will be spent in the Yare Valley, where we have a chance of seeing Otters at play, as well as wintering White-fronted and (fingers crossed) Taiga Bean Geese.
+Our final visit today will be to watch thousands of corvids coming in to roost, a spectacle, which inspired Mark Cocker’s celebrated ‘Crow Country’.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.